 In preparation for the end-of-cycle review, Region II will prepare a summary of inspection findings and documented conclusions related to applicant/licensee performance and a summary of allegations received and/or closed, and proposed inspections.

 The end-of-cycle review is normally chaired by the appropriate Branch Chief or his/her designee.
 If applicant/licensee performance has degraded to Column 2 or higher of the Construction Action Matrix, then the end-of-cycle review should be chaired by the Division Director, Division of Construction Projects or, if appropriate, the Region II Deputy Regional Administrator or his/her designee.
-Other routine participants should include representatives from the FSARG, NRO and NRR program offices, applicable regional inspectors, and any other additional participants deemed necessary by the regional office.
+Other routine participants should include representatives from the FSARG, NRO, and NRR program offices, applicable regional inspectors, and any other additional participants deemed necessary by the regional office.
 The following representatives should also participate if there are pertinent performance issues that should be factored into the performance assessment: the regional Allegations Coordinator or the Agency Allegations Advisor, OI, OE and NSIR.

 The assessment letter should be issued within nine weeks of the end of the assessment cycle.

+c.
+Corrective Action Program (CAP) Effectiveness Reviews.
+A fundamental goal of the NRC’s oversight of new construction activities is to establish confidence that licensees and their contractors are detecting and correcting problems in a manner that ensures quality and safety.
+To this end, the licensee must conduct construction activities in a manner that ensures each facility is constructed in accordance with the licensing basis and will operate safely.
+The NRC construction inspection program for NPUFs provides for review of CAP issues through the conduct of inspection procedures 69020, “Inspections of Safety-Related Items (and Services) during Construction of Non-Power Production and Utilization Facilities;” 69021, “Inspections of Quality Assurance Program Implementation During Construction of Non-Power Production and Utilization Facilities;” and 69022, “Inspection of Operational Readiness During Construction